 Enables students to demonstrate their ability in presenting technical data in logical form.
 Report topics may be from any area of the student's work associated with the general field of Engineering Technology.
 Students initially submit a preliminary outline of their report for assessment and approval by a tutor familiar with the technological area.
 The final report is analyzed and assessed for accuracy and form of presentation by the tutor and the Communications Department.

-Below is one offering of TSYH 4199 for the Spring/Summer 2022 term.
+Below is one offering of TSYH 4199 for the Winter 2023 term.

 Start any time